-The "Guidelines on Prevention of Radiation Hazards to Workers Engaged in Decontamination Works" (Labour Standards Bureau Notification No. 1222-6 of 22 December 2011; hereinafter referred to as the "Guidelines on Decontamination Works") are established for the purpose of preventing radiation-related health hazards to workers engaged in decontamination and related works of materials contaminated by radiation from the accident of Fukushima Daiichi Nuclear Power Plant of Tokyo Electric Power Company (TEPCO) caused by the Great East Japan Earthquake on 11 March 2011, in conjunction with the enforcement of "Ordinance on Prevention of Ionizing Radiation Hazards Related to Work for Decontamination of Soil and Wastes Contaminated by Radioactive Materials Resulting from the Great East Japan Earthquake and Related Works" (Ordinance of the Ministry of Health, Labour and Welfare No. 152 of 2011; hereinafter referred to as the "Ionizing Radiation Ordinance for Decontamination").
+For the purpose of preventing radiation-related health hazards to workers engaged in work other than decontamination and related work in a place where the average air dose rate exceeds 2.5 μSv/h due to materials contaminated by radiation from the accident of Fukushima Daiichi Nuclear Power Plant of Tokyo Electric Power Company (TEPCO) caused by the Great East Japan Earthquake on 11 March 2011, details related to work under a designated dose rate are stipulated in the "Ordinance on Prevention of Ionizing Radiation Hazards at Work to Decontaminate Soil and Waste Contaminated by Radioactive Materials Resulting from the Great East Japan Earthquake and Related Work" (Ordinance of the Ministry of Health, Labour and Welfare No. 152 of 2011; hereinafter referred to as the "Ionizing Radiation Ordinance for Decontamination"), and these Guidelines are established.

-The purpose of these guidelines is to comprehensively present matters provided for in the Ionizing Radiation Ordinance for Decontamination, as well as actions an employer is obligated to carry out and important matters among those provided for in the Industrial Safety and Health Act (Act No. 57 of 1972) and relevant laws and ordinances, in order to prevent radiation hazards more appropriately in restoration and reconstruction works in combination with the Ionizing Radiation Ordinance for Decontamination..
+The purpose of these guidelines is to comprehensively present matters provided for in the Ionizing Radiation Ordinance for Decontamination, as well as actions an employer is obligated to carry out and important matters among those provided for in the Industrial Safety and Health Act (Act No. 57 of 1972) and relevant laws and ordinances, in order to prevent radiation hazards more appropriately in restoration and reconstruction work in combination with the Ionizing Radiation Ordinance for Decontamination.